 Despite its amazing activities and geographical beauty, Englewood isn’t immune to the nation’s current drug crisis.
 The Centers for Disease Control and Prevention (CDC) reports that drug-related deaths in Colorado almost doubled from 2002 to 2014.
 All but one county in Colorado experienced an increase in the occurrence of deaths caused by drug misuse.

-Denver and its surrounding communities rank as one of the most problematic areas in the entire state, but that doesn’t mean things are hopeless.
-Whether you have an addiction to drugs or know someone who does, there are a wide number of Englewood alcohol rehab and Englewood drug rehab options.
+Denver and its surrounding communities rank as one of the most problematic areas for drug misuse in the entire state, but that doesn’t mean things are hopeless.
+Whether you have an addiction to drugs or know someone who does, there are a wide number of Englewood alcohol rehab and Englewood drug and alcohol rehab options.
 In addition, there are a number of other resources available in the state of Colorado.

 Finding Drug and Alcohol Rehab in Englewood, Colorado